Estimated reading time: 6 minutes

 The most common example of a DBA is when a sole proprietor wants to run a business under a different name—either to protect their privacy or to make themselves more marketable.

-Many states require a DBA to be filed so consumers are not misled by a fictitious or alternative business name.
-So, if you’re a sole proprietor, you’re required to file a DBA if the company’s name is different from the owner’s name.
+Many states require a DBA to be filed so consumers are not misled by a fictitious business name or alternative business name.
+A sole proprietorship business is required to file a DBA if the company’s name is different from the owner’s name.

 What is an LLC, and do I still need a DBA?

 In the age of freelancing and side-hustles, it’s easy to think you can start a new business free and clear without incorporating.
-But if you want to legitimize your business and protect yourself from lawsuits, forming an LLC is the best decision you could ever make.
+But if you want to legitimize your business and protect yourself from lawsuits, forming a startup is the best decision you could ever make.